AUSTRALIAN SPACEGUARD SURVEY

 > for international partners to help build and run a southern hemisphere

 > Spaceguard telescope.
-Just a little contribution from Australia
+Just a little contribution from Australia would

 > provide incentive to build it here rather than Chile.